This is not what dreams are made of.

 And that’s fine because like they said, fans have a “sentimental attachment” and “high expectations.”

-But here’s the thing — one of those expectations is actually getting to see the revival happen.
+But here’s the thing — one of those expectations was actually getting to see the revival happen.

-Another is to see it happen in an authentic way that stays true to the character and her experiences as an adult.
+Another was to see it happen in an authentic way that stays true to the character and her experiences as an adult.

 While Disney puts a smile on (they hail from the happiest place on Earth, don’t you know?), Lizzie McGuire star Hilary Duff took to social media to explain to her confused fans what was really affecting the revival: Disney doesn’t want to sign-off on the mature content and insists on keeping things PG.